 Why is WSDOT

-improving the US 195 corridor?
+proposing improvements on the US 195 corridor?

 As part of the National Highway System, US 195 supports an array of transportation demands including international, interstate, and interregional commerce.
 This highway is the regional transportation link of people and goods between Lewiston, Idaho and Spokane, Washington.